necyberteam/documents/governance.md

 running such elections, and running other votes of the membership as required.
 The Election Chair will be filled by a Steering Committee member in the first year of their term for a duration of 1 year.

+#### Treasurer

+The Treasurer will be responsible for the finances of US-RSE Association.
+The Treasurer will present an overall budget for approval by the Steering Committee in advance of the Annual General Meeting, and then present this budget to the US-RSE membership in the Annual General Meeting.
+The Treasurer additionally has the authority to authorize spending (as previously approved in the budget) of US-RSE funds held by our Fiscal Sponsor, as do the Chair and Vice-Chair.

 #### Secretary